home-assistant/home-assistant.io/source/_components/heos.markdown

 {% endconfiguration %}

 <p class='note info'>
 A connection to a single device enables control for all devices in the HEOS account.
-If you have multiple Heos devices, enter the host of one that is connected to the LAN via wire or has the strongest wireless signal.
+If you have multiple HEOS devices, enter the host of one that is connected to the LAN via wire or has the strongest wireless signal.
 </p>

 ## {% linkable_title Notes %}